 People usually look for a semi-matte base makeup guide when glow-heavy makeup starts breaking down too quickly, but fully matte makeup feels too dry or rigid.
 If you do not separate long-wear balance, soft matte texture, and summer makeup behavior, the result can look clean at first and tired a few hours later.
 This guide explains when semi-matte base makeup makes the most sense and how to keep the skin controlled without making it look lifeless.

-When does semi-matte base makeup make the most sense
+When semi-matte base makeup makes the most sense

 - It works well when oil rises quickly but a fully matte look feels too flat.